MSanteler/foundryvtt-dice-so-nice/README.md

 ## Feedback

-Every suggestions/feedback are appreciated, if so, please contact me on discord (Simone#6710)
+Every suggestions/feedback are appreciated, if so, please contact (Simone#6710) or JDW (JDW#6422) me on discord

 ## License